Gilbert Arenas's Success and Achievements in Timeline

 2002: NBA Most Improved Player

-In 2002, Gilbert Arenas was voted the NBA Most Improved Player during his final season in Golden State.
-He also earned All-NBA Team selections during his time in Washington.
+In 2002, Gilbert Arenas was voted the NBA Most Improved Player in his final season in Golden State.

-During the 2005–06 NBA season, Gilbert Arenas averaged 29.3 points and two steals per game, ranking fourth among the league's scoring and steals leaders, respectively.
+During the 2005-06 NBA season, Gilbert Arenas averaged 29.3 points per game, ranking fourth among the scoring leaders.

-In 2005, Gilbert Arenas hit a game-winning shot against the Chicago Bulls in the playoffs, securing the franchise's first playoff series victory in more than two decades.
+In 2005, during the first round of the Eastern Conference playoffs, Gilbert Arenas hit a game-winning shot to give the Wizards a victory over the Chicago Bulls, and the Wizards won the series, their first playoff series victory in more than two decades.

 December 17, 2006: Career-High 60 Points

 On December 17, 2006, Gilbert Arenas scored a career-high 60 points in an overtime game versus the Los Angeles Lakers, leading the Wizards to a 147-141 victory.
-He also set an NBA record for most points in one overtime period with 16.
+This tied the Wizards' franchise record for points scored in a game.

 On January 3, 2007, Gilbert Arenas hit a 32-foot buzzer-beater to win the game against the Milwaukee Bucks, 108-105.